Oklahoma City Thunder still playing like champs, get first shot at Minnesota Timberwolves since the play-offs

 In the other camp, since winning six of seven, the Timberwolves have dropped back-to-back games following late collapses.

-Minnesota led by eight with less than a minute remaining before falling 114-113 on Friday in Phoenix.
-They were up 10 with three minutes left in regulation before losing 117-112 in overtime on Monday at Sacramento.
+Minnesota led by eight with less than a minute remaining before falling 114-113 on Nov 21 at the Phoenix Suns.
+They were leading by 10 with three minutes left in regulation before losing 117-112 in overtime on Nov 24 at the Sacramento Kings.

 “We’re struggling right now to find a good rhythm offensively all around,” Minnesota coach Chris Finch said.

-“We gotta get back to the way we were playing about a week ago when it comes to offense.
+“We (have) got to get back to the way we were playing about a week ago when it comes to offence.
 A lot of things we were doing then, we’re missing now.”

-Playing against Oklahoma City does not figure to be the way to find an offensive rhythm.
+Playing against Oklahoma City does not seem to be the way to find an offensive rhythm.

 The Thunder lead the league by a wide margin with a 102.8 defensive rating – points allowed per 100 possessions.